AG7GN/rmsgw/README.md

 ## 4. Install Hamlib

 ### 4.1 Prerequisites
-	sudo apt-get install texinfo
+	sudo apt-get install texinfo build-essential autoconf libtool git

 ### 4.2 Install
 	cd ~
-	sudo dpkg --install hamlib_3.3-1_armhf.deb
+	sudo dpkg --install hamlib_4.0-1_armhf.deb

+Direwolf (and maybe other apps that use hamlib) looks for `libhamlib.so.2` which the latest version of Hamlib does not provide, so make a symlink for it:

+	cd /usr/local/lib
+	sudo ln -s libhamlib.so.4.0.0 libhamlib.so.2
+	sudo ldconfig

+Prevent overwriting the latest hamlib package we just installed by the very old stock version:

+	sudo apt-mark hold hamlib

 ## 5. Install Direwolf

 ### 5.1 Prerequisites
-	sudo apt-get install libasound2-dev unzip
-	sudo apt-get install gpsd libgps-dev
+	sudo apt-get install libasound2-dev unzip extra-xdg-menus gpsd libgps-dev

 ### 5.2 Install
 	cd ~
 	sudo dpkg --install direwolf_1.5-1_armhf.deb
-	sudo cp ~/direwolf.conf /etc/ax25/
+	sudo cp /usr/share/doc/direwolf/examples/direwolf.conf /etc/ax25/

+NOTE:  There's lots of good information about Direwolf, it's configuration and operation in the `/usr/share/doc/direwolf/examples` folder.

 ### 5.3 Configure

-Select either the Left or Right radio configuration depending on which port your radio connects to on the DigiLink board, or select Signalink if you are using that device.
+Select either the Left or Right radio configuration depending on which port your radio connects to on the DigiLink board, or select Signalink if you are using that audio device.

-#### 5.3.1 "Left" Radio on DigiLink Board
+#### 5.3.1 "Left" Radio on DigiLink/FePi
-Create or edit /etc/ax25/direwolf.conf and change MYCALL:
+Sudo edit /etc/ax25/direwolf.conf and change __MYCALL__:

 	ADEVICE fepi-capture-left fepi-playback-left
 	ACHANNELS 1